What Was Amy Winehouse Worth at the Time of Her Tragic Death?

 Despite international fame and fortune, she couldn’t buy the help she needed.
 Her early demise means her parents inherited her entire estate.

 No parent wants to outlive their child.
 Winehouse’s mother and father tried hard to help their daughter beat her addictions.
 According to The Guardian, Winehouse was born to working-class parents.
 Her father was a taxi driver and her mother worked as a pharmacist.
 She was a London native, and showed incredible talent from a young age.
 Unfortunately some of her early years foreshadowed the trouble she would have as an adult.

 She was accepted to a prestigious school for artistic children, the Sylvia Young Theater School.
-However, she was later expelled.
-Apparently the school felt Winehouse did not “apply herself.”
+However, she reportedly was later expelled, though the school has since denied expelling her.

 She kept studying, and in 2002 signed a deal with a record label.
 A year later she released her first album.
 “Frank” went platinum in the UK.
 Winehouse’s second album, “Back to Black,” would be even more successful.
 Unfortunately it would also mark the beginning of the end for Winehouse.
 It would win her countless awards, but she also had to cancel her US Tour after being admitted to rehab.